Oil pastels are vastly different from all other mediums and yet it is versatile enough to be used in a huge variety of painting scenarios.

 Why Is It Good?

-This course has 7 art projects that which are great for initiating you into the word of oil pastel painting.
+This course has 7 art projects that are great for initiating you into the world of oil pastel painting.
 Apart from teaching you how to paint, they will also teach you how to express yourself and create a capacity for self-reflection and guide you to view the world in a certain way.

 The teacher has 20 years of experience in art studios and elementary classrooms, so she has a good grasp on how to teach something from ground zero.
 All the projects are laid out in a detailed, step-by-step manner, which is easy enough for anyone to follow.